 The leading flight operators from Canada to Barbados are WestJet (http://www.westjet.com/guest/en/home.shtml), Air Canada (www.aircanada.com), and Caribbean Airlines (http://caribbean-airlines.com).

 Caribbean Airlines also operates several connecting flights to Barbados from Toronto.

-JetBlue (www.jetblue.com/vacations/barbados-vacations/ – Barbados vacation packages) is a US-based low-cost airline which is continually increasing its services to Barbados.
+JetBlue (www.jetblue.com/vacations/barbados-vacations/ – Barbados vacation packages) is a US-based low-cost airline continually increasing its services to Barbados.
 Jet Blue now offers direct weekly flights from Boston to Barbados, complementing its other daily non-stop flight from New York’s JFK Airport.

 Caribbean Airlines also operates connecting flights to Barbados from New York JFK, Miami International, and Fort Lauderdale airports.